 the Durham University vacancies pages and on

-We are also interested in hearing from good candidates who are able to
+We are always interested in hearing from good candidates who are able to

 provide their own source of funding through fellowships etc. For the

 right candidates we are able to provide state-of-the-art facilities for

 research (3500+ processor core computer system), a stimulating research

 Finally, there are a number of fellowship opportunities

 for outstanding researcher

 who like to join the group or to work in computational

 soft matter.
 Details are included in the link below